SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_concepts/srm_instantiations.md

 Contributing bookings are only used in the context of Service Orchestration.

 A contributing booking is a **booking that is converted into a virtual function resource** so that it can be used in another booking.
-The resource representing a contributing booking is only available for the duration of the main booking that contains it as a resource.
+The resource representing a contributing booking is only available for the duration of the contributing booking itself.

 ## Virtual platform